Northern Lighthouse Board: The commissioners

 Most of the commissioners have always been ex officio appointments.
 The original commissioners appointed in 1786 were the Scottish law agents of the Crown, the sheriffs of Scotland's coastal counties, and the provosts and lord provosts of Scottish cities and towns with strong mercantile interests.
 Reform of local government and sheriffdoms have since resulted in changes.
 Previous commissioners include Richard Vary Campbell.

-The current Commissioners of Northern Lighthouses, as provided by Schedule 8 to the Merchant Shipping Act 1995, are the Lord Advocate and the Solicitor General for Scotland; the lords provost of Edinburgh, Glasgow, and Aberdeen, the conveners of the Highland Council and the Argyll and Bute Council; the sheriffs principal of all the sheriffdoms in Scotland; a Manx representative nominated by the Lieutenant Governor of the Isle of Man and appointed by the Secretary of State; and up to five co-opted commissioners.
+The current Commissioners of Northern Lighthouses, as provided by schedule 8 to the Merchant Shipping Act 1995, are the Lord Advocate and the Solicitor General for Scotland; the lords provost of Edinburgh, Glasgow, and Aberdeen, the conveners of the Highland Council and the Argyll and Bute Council; the sheriffs principal of all the sheriffdoms in Scotland; a Manx representative nominated by the Lieutenant Governor of the Isle of Man and appointed by the Secretary of State; and up to five co-opted commissioners.

 Flags

-The NLB uses two flags, an ensign and a Commissioners' Flag.
+The NLB uses two flags, an ensign and a commissioners' flag.
+The commissioners' flag, a plain White Ensign with a pre-1801 Union Flag in the canton, defaced with a blue lighthouse in the fly, is the only British flag still in use which incorporates the pre-1801 Union Flag.
+According to the Northern Lighthouse Board, this came about because the board had a large stock of flags on hand in 1801, and thought it prudent to keep using them; this eventually became tradition.This flag is only flown from vessels with commissioners aboard.
 The ensign is a Blue Ensign defaced with a white lighthouse in the fly, and is for general use.
-The Commissioners' flag, a plain White Ensign with a pre-1801 Union Flag in the canton, defaced with a blue lighthouse in the fly, is the only British flag still in use which incorporates the pre-1801 Union Flag.
-This flag is only flown from vessels with Commissioners aboard.

-The Board HQ flies the Commissioners' flag, alongside the Saltire and the Isle of Man flag.
+The board's headquarters flies the commissioners' flag, alongside the Saltire and the Isle of Man flag.